in Ardmore, PA

 - Restorative orthodontics – which treats malocclusion that interferes with eating and speech

-- Neuromuscular orthodontics – which treats the alignment of the jaw joint
+- Physiologic orthodontics – which treats the alignment of the jaw joint

 Isn’t orthodontic treatment just for kids?

 This is a popular misconception.
 We often think of young children getting braces when we think of orthodontics.
 As a result, many adults don’t even ask about it.

 The reality, however, is that adult orthodontics are a key component of modern dentistry.